Arby3k/nBodySolver/Readme.md

 For both options available to the user, the user must select total time to run simulation along with a timestep that will dictate the accuracy of the results.

+A sample file for the solar system is also included with the name 'datasolar.txt'

 ### Input Files
 Input text files must follow formatting as shown below